afrazkhan/akinaka/README.md

     sts:AssumeRole

-The following permissions are necessary for the IAM role that the above role /user will be assuming, if you wish to use every single feature:
+_NOTE: Going forward, IAM policies will be listed separately for their respective subcommands (as is already the case for [Transfer](#transfer)).
+For now however, the following single catch-all policy can be used, attach it to the IAM profile that Akinaka will be assuming:_

     {
         "Version": "2012-10-17",